Codename : Westfort Helter-Skelter Rosé Meadu

 • Add the honey to the pot, allow it to dissolve and incorporate.
 Shake, stir, whatever is needed to mix it together and introduce oxygen.

-• Calibrate the sonic screwdriver.
+• Calibrate the refractometer, aka the sonic screwdriver.

 • Allow it to cool to room temp.